music literature movies Index About

 -Alan Platt, Journalist

 Roll call.
 Calling all outsiders.
-Drag queens, transvestites, the androgynous, those who dare to be different.
-The Them.
-Protesters who stand up to fear and authority.
-Those not afraid to exist within the shunned minority.
-Those not embarrassed to be the last ones picked in the game of life.
+Those undeterred at being picked last (if picked at all) in this game we call life.
+Like drag queens, transvestites, or the androgynous, those who dare to be different and who dare to stand up to fear or authority, those not afraid to exist within the shunned minority.

 “We were misfits.
 And the only place where misfits could go was New York City.
 We were fueled by Andy Warhol.”